Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Methods

 \subsubsection{Planck anisotropies}

 There are a selection of Planck likelihoods for both low-$\ell$ (2<$\ell$<29) and high-$\ell$.
-Since we are using the \texttt{NPIPE} Planck lensing, it seems appropriate to venture beyond the 2018 Plik likelihoods.
-For low-$\ell$, we use the \texttt{clik} COMMANDER TT, \texttt{SRoll2} EE likelihoods, and for high-$\ell$ the \texttt{NPIPE} CamSpec combined TTTEEE likelihood \citep{plancklowlTT, sroll2, camspecTTTEEE}.
+Since we are using the \texttt{NPIPE} Planck lensing, it seems appropriate to venture beyond the \texttt{plik} likelihood, which served as the baseline high-$\ell$ pipeline for the Planck 2018 legacy release \citep{planck18v}.
+For low-$\ell$, we use the \texttt{clik} COMMANDER $TT$ and \texttt{SRoll2} $EE$ likelihoods, and for high-$\ell$ the \texttt{NPIPE} CamSpec combined $TTTEEE$ likelihood \citep{plancklowlTT, sroll2, camspecTTTEEE}.

 CamSpec uses the Planck PR4 (\texttt{NPIPE}) maps released in 2020.
-The \texttt{NPIPE} maps correspond to approximately $10\%$ tighter parameter constraints compared to the 2018 maps. \texttt{SRoll2} also improves upon the 2018 low-$\ell$ EE maps by improving the corrections for the nonlinear response of the analogue-to-digital converters of the Planck High Frequency Instrument, reducing the variance by a factor of two for $\ell < 6$, with improvements up to multipoles of 100.
-The \texttt{clik} TT likelihood uses the COMMANDER maps.
+The \texttt{NPIPE} maps correspond to approximately $10\%$ tighter parameter constraints compared to the 2018 maps. \texttt{SRoll2} also improves upon the 2018 low-$\ell$ $EE$ maps by improving the corrections for the nonlinear response of the analogue-to-digital converters of the Planck High Frequency Instrument, reducing the variance by a factor of two for $\ell < 6$, with improvements up to multipoles of 100.
+The \texttt{clik} $TT$ likelihood uses the COMMANDER maps.

-The ACT analysis did not include any Planck low-$\ell$ TT maps; COMMANDER is included here for the sake of completeness as it does not dramatically alter parameter values (table \ref{tab:values}).
-We use this for reference contours in posterior plots.